ckwire/75Hard-Data-Science-Fall-20/README.md

 ## 75Hard > 75 Days of Data Science & Machine Learning

-This page will be used to track daily progress starting on Sept 28, 2020 of my 75 Days of Data Science.
+This page will be used to track daily progress starting on Oct 1, 2020 of my 75 Days of Data Science.
 I will be working throw improving my Python skills as that is a new language for me.
 I will then progress onto a Python web framework (Flask or Django) which I have not picked yet.
 Then will start working through Data Science and Machine Learning topics and frameworks.

 **Requirements will be similar to that of #75Hard Challenge.**
+* [ ] Spend 20 minutes minimum related to learning Data Science.
+  * Can be tutorial or video, or coding.
+* [ ] Commit a **daily** log of what was done along with any code files.

 Goals are to improve overall programming skills, improve upon Python skills.
 Learn new data science framworks.